Unveiling the Mystery: Deriving the Derivative of ln(x)cos(x)

 Q: Why is the domain of ln(x)cos(x) restricted to x > 0?

 - A: The natural logarithm function, ln(x), is only defined for positive values of x.
-Therefore, the domain of ln(x)cos(x) is inherited from the ln(x) component, restricting it to x > 0.
+Which means, the domain of ln(x)cos(x) is inherited from the ln(x) component, restricting it to x > 0.

 -